awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-serverless-app-repo.md

 1. Select the option **Show apps that create custom IAM roles or resource policies**\.

 1. In the search box, type the name of the connector\.
-For a list of prebuilt Athena data connectors, see [Using Athena data source connectors](connectors-prebuilt.md)\.
+For a list of prebuilt Athena data connectors, see [Available data source connectors](connectors-available.md)\.

 1. Choose the name of the connector\.
 Choosing a connector opens the Lambda function's **Application details** page in the AWS Lambda console\.